- My Name is Philani Maphanga, a proud Chartered Accountant and Partner at PwC, South Africa.

 My progressive mindset helped me grow, I earned much respect.

-I learnt early in my managerial role not to be personal with people when managing them but focus on the task at hand.
+I learned early in my managerial role not to be personal with people when managing them but to focus on the task at hand.

 I also treated everyone, including subordinates with respect and my most substantial strength is that I remain calm even under difficult circumstances.